nelcook11/azure-storageConfig/README.md

 <h2>Description</h2>
 This lab demonstrates the setup of an Azure Storage solution for securely storing and managing unstructured data such as images and documents.
-This lab highlights practical experience with Azure Storage design, access governance, and cost efficiency Let me know if you have any questions!<br>
+This lab highlights practical experience with Azure Storage design, access governance, and cost efficiency.
+Let me know if you have any questions!<br>
 <br>
 -Designed an Azure Storage Account aligned to workload and performance needs<br>
 -Organized unstructured data using containers for efficient management<br>